apache/activemq-website/src/components/classic/documentation/wire-protocol.md

 [Developers](developers) > [Wire Protocol](wire-protocol)

 This page describes the logical [OpenWire](openwire) protocol for users developing clients in other languages than Java such as C# or C native clients.
-Note that OpenWire is designed for maximum performance and features; its the protocol used inside ActiveMQ Classic.
+Note that OpenWire is designed for maximum performance and features; its the protocol used inside ActiveMQ.
 If you want a simpler protocol to work with to get started with a cross language client then try [Stomp](stomp) which is designed for ease-of-implementation so its easy to support many clients.

 Protocol overview
 =================

-A client of ActiveMQ Classic will exchange Command objects (following the _Command Pattern_).
+A client of ActiveMQ will exchange Command objects (following the _Command Pattern_).
 We'll describe how these commands are exchanged...

 The protocol uses mostly one way messaging (fire and forget) for most kinds of commands - but there are times when RPCs (request, response) messaging is used.
 We'll indiciate the RPC scenarios clearly.